PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 Commit and Save
 ~~~~~~~~~~~~~~~

   The skillet is now ready to be saved and committed to the GitHub repository.
+On the `Repository Detail for Set_Commands_Tutorial` click
-  At the bottom of the Skillet Editor, enter a relevant commit message:
+  on the green **Push Local Changes** button to commit your changes back to your GitHub repository.

   **INSERT PIC HERE**